syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 This annotation is used to navigate to a specific destination within the document.

-[PdfDocumentLinkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfDocumentLinkAnnotation.html) is used to add a document link annotation in PDF document.
+[PdfDocumentLinkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfDocumentLinkAnnotation.html) class is used to add a document link annotation in PDF document.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}